-- · NU FS 305 Introduction to the Principles of Nutrition
+- NU FS 305 Introduction to the Principles of Nutrition

 - NU FS 356 Nutrition Across the Lifespan

 - NU FS 361 Food Microbiology OR

-- NU FS 363 Food Microbiology
+- · NU FS 363 Food Microbiology

 - ★12 minor requirements or Approved Program Elective from 300/400 level courses

-- ★3 Free Elective
+- · ★3 Free Elective

 - ACCTG 300 Introduction to Accounting

-- AREC 323 Introduction to Management for Agri-Food, Environmental, and Forestry Businesses OR
+- · AREC 323 Introduction to Management for Agri-Food, Environmental, and Forestry Businesses

-- SMO 301 Behavior in Organizations
+- · SMO 301 Behavior in Organizations

 - (see Note 2)

 - NU FS 374 Food Fundamentals and Quality

-- NU FS 377 Introduction to Nutrition in the Community
+- · NU FS 377 Introduction to Nutrition in the Community

-- (see Note 3) - NU FS 425 Methods and Applications in Nutritional Product Development and Quality Assurance ${\bf OR}$
+(see Note 3)

-- NU FS 458 Current Topics and Controversies in Nutrition - ★12 minor requirements or Approved Program Elective from 300/400 level courses - ★3 Free Elective
+- · NU FS 425 Methods and Applications in Nutritional Product Development and Quality Assurance OR - NU FS 458 Current Topics and Controversies in Nutrition - ★12 minor requirements or Approved Program Elective from 300/400 level - · ★3 Free Elective

-- NU FS 374 Food Fundamentals and Quality - NU FS 377 Introduction to Nutrition in the Community - NU FS 402 Brewing, Enology, and Food Fermentations - NU FS 403 Processing of Milk and Dairy Products - NU FS 404 Muscle Food Science and Technology - NU FS 406 Science and Technology of Cereal and Oilseed Processing - NU FS 410 Teaching and Communication in Nutrition - NU FS 424 Nutrition and Metabolism Related to Cancer - NU FS 427 Food Safety - NU FS 430 Principles of Sensory Evaluation of Foods - NU FS 436 Advanced Topics in Nutrition - · NU FS 454 Unit Operations in Food Preservation - NU FS 461 Foodservice Systems Management - NU FS 480 Foodborne Pathogens - NU FS 481 Advanced Foods - NU FS 499 Advanced Agri-Chemical Analysis - NUTR 380 Sports Nutrition
+- NU FS 310 Teaching and Communication in Nutrition - · NU FS 374 Food Fundamentals and Quality - · NU FS 377 Introduction to Nutrition in the Community - · NU FS 402 Brewing, Enology, and Food Fermentations - · NU FS 403 Processing of Milk and Dairy Products - NU FS 404 Muscle Food Science and Technology - · NU FS 406 Science and Technology of Cereal and Oilseed Processing - · NU FS 424 Nutrition and Metabolism Related to Cancer - · NU FS 427 Food Safety - · NU FS 430 Principles of Sensory Evaluation of Foods · NU FS 436 - Advanced Topics in Nutrition - · NU FS 454 Unit Operations in Food Preservation - · NU FS 461 Foodservice Systems Management - NU FS 480 Foodborne Pathogens - · NU FS 481 Advanced Foods - · NU FS 499 Advanced Agri-Chemical Analysis - NUTR 380 Sports Nutrition - · NUTR 452 Nutrition in the Prevention of Chronic Human Diseases - NUTR 477 Advanced Community Nutrition

-- 4. Students should refer to the requirements of their chosen Minor or to the requirements of their intended Specialization area (i.e., Dietetics or Food Science and Technology), to ensure that they select the appropriate courses required for that area of study. - 5.
+- Students should refer to the requirements of their chosen Minor or to the requirements of their intended Specialization area (i.e., Dietetics or Food Science and Technology), to ensure that they select the appropriate courses required for that area of study. - 2.
 A course can only be counted once in the Program - The Capstone course for the BSc Nutrition and Food Science General Program is normally (NU FS 425 or NU FS 458).
 Students in some minors may select an alternative capstone course.